Scraping the YouTube API

 Using publicly available data from YouTube is not only profitable, but extremely easy as YouTube offers a free API that anyone can legally use for extracting data from YouTube, all with YouTube’s blessing.
 We’ll quickly cover why this is the best way to scrape data from YouTube and explain how to get started.

 Since YouTube is also a publicly accessible website, that means other people have tried to build web scrapers to get the data out of the website to circumvent the YouTube API.
-If you scrape YouTube via these unofficial methods, it’s not only extremely unreliable but also a direct violation of the YouTube Terms of Service, making any data scraped from a YouTube channel or web page questionable in terms of accuracy and legality.
+If you access YouTube via these unofficial methods, it’s not only extremely unreliable but also a direct violation of the YouTube Terms of Service, making any data scraped from a YouTube channel or web page questionable in terms of accuracy and legality.

 Illegal Web Scraping

-While it’s not illegal for you to violate YouTube’s Terms of Service on your own, it is illegal for a third-party, such as a web scraping company, to help you scrape YouTube and violate their terms.
+While it’s not illegal for you to violate YouTube’s Terms of Service on your own, it is illegal for a third-party, such as a web scraping company, to help you scrape the YouTube website and violate their terms.
 Furthermore, it’s just not a good idea to use a web scraping tool that relies on breaking YouTube’s rules, especially as they’re known to make constant changes to the YouTube platform, breaking most screen scrapers in the process.

 Do you really want to depend on a web scraping service that’s likely to get sued in the future?
 You may even become part of the lawsuit in the discovery process and any extracted data you use could serve as evidence!